J. F. R. Jacob: Post-retirement life and political career

 Following his retirement from the army, Jacob entered a career in business.
 In the late 1990s, he joined the Bharatiya Janata Party and served as its security adviser.

 From 19 April 1998 till 26 November 1999, he served as the Governor of Goa.
 While Governor of Goa, he was also the administrator during president's rule, due to instability in the Goa assembly.
 As administrator, he was recognised as an efficient administrator.
 He contributed to the preservation of Goa's natural green cover by declaring Mhadei [209 km2] and Netravati [211 km2] as wildlife sanctuaries.

 From 27 November 1999 till 8 May 2003, he served as the Governor of Punjab, and Administrator of Chandigarh.
-During this period, he successfully setup the IT Park in Chandigarh and invited N. R. Narayana Murthy, Chairman of Infosys, to setup a development center there.
+During this period, he successfully setup the IT Park in Chandigarh and invited N. R. Narayana Murthy, Chairman of Infosys, to set up a development center there.
 Thereafter, other IT companies also set up operations in the Chandigarh IT Park, thus increasing employment avenues in the city.
 He also conceptualised the Chandigarh War Memorial, which was designed by the students of the Chandigarh College of Architecture and inaugurated by President A. P. J. Abdul Kalam on 17 August 2006.

 He was a supporter of improved India–Israel relations.
 When the Bharatiya Janata Party became part of the ruling coalition government of India in 1998, one of their first priorities was to improve relations with Israel, with which India has had formal diplomatic relations since 1992.
 In the run-up to 2004 election, he postulated the implications of a win for the Indian National Congress in terms of Indo–Israel relations as:

 He supported the purchase and trade of military equipment and technology from Israel by India, particularly the purchase of Israeli Arrow missiles, which he preferred over the U.S.-made Patriot missiles on account of the Arrows' ability to intercept enemy missiles at higher altitudes.

 He remained cautious about relations between India and Pakistan in light of the Pakistani media's suggesting that military and intelligence co-operation between Israel and India, which they called a "Zionist threat" on Pakistan's borders.

 He was also positive about India's recent economic growth and the capabilities of the young Indian generation.
 He said: